codepath-OSU-fall2021/finalProject/README.md

 * Home tab
 * Research tab
-* Profile tab
+* Trade tab

-Optional:
-* Setting tab
+* Profile/settings tab tab

 **Flow Navigation** (Screen to Screen)

 * Login -> Main screen
 * Stock Information - > Stock information and and Purchase button
+* Research page -> User can buy shares of a stock
-* Profile -> User can sell shares of a stock they own
+* Home page -> User can sell shares of a stock they own
+* Setting - > Log-out

 Optional:
 * Forced Log-in -> Account creation if no login is available
-* Setting - > Log-out

 ## Video Walkthrough